CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 What works:

 * Forge's Maven is configured for you with free bonus `metadataSources` forward-compat magic for gradle 5+
+* Downloading Minecraft, merging the jars, remapping, etc (the usual from a minecraft toolchain)
+* Patching Minecraft with Forge's classes:
+  * 1.5 and below: jarmod style
+  * 1.6/maybe 1.7: parse and apply `binpatches.pack.lzma` gdiff archive
 * `genSources` (sans ~5 methods with MCP messed-up switchmaps), attaching sources in intellij, browsing and find usages, MCP comments propagating through
 * Asset downloading, in the old file layout that legacy versions use
 * `runClient` gets in-game (on at least 1.4.7 and 1.5.2)
   * `shimForgeLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead
   * `shimResources` task will copy assets from your local assets cache into the run directory (because you can't configure `--assetsDir` in this version of the game)
-* Recognized mapping sources: a Forge `-src` zip, an MCP download, tinyv2 archives
+* Recognized mapping sources: a Forge `-src` zip, an MCP download, tinyv2 archives (although tinyv2 will break binpatches)
 * Mostly-complete backport of the "extendable run configs" thing from newer Fabric Loom versions
   * Define your own run configs, with per-config vm args and system properties and stuff
   * 1.4 doesn't parse any program arguments apart from the username (arg 0) and session token (arg 1)